Setting up a Twitch Overlay Template in OBS

 1.1 Creating a new scene

-First you have to add a new scene in the “Scenes” column and then you can add the elements of your overlay.
-Just click on “+” to name and create the new scene.
-This column is helpful because you can also define several scenes there.
-Between them you can simply move back and forth with a mouse click or a keyboard shortcut.
-Often overlays also have their own graphic for stream start, pause or the offline screen of your channel.
-Here you can define it as an own scene.
+First you have to add a new scene in the “Scenes” box, where you can add the respective elements of your overlay later.
+Just click on “+” to create and name the new scene.
+This box is helpful as you can also define several scenes there,between which you can jump back and forth with a mouse click or a keyboard shortcut.
+Often overlays also have their own graphic for stream start, pause or the offline screen of your channel, which you can define here as an own scene.

 1.2 Inserting an overlay

 Now it’s time to fill your scene with the necessary sources.
-By clicking on “+” in the “Sources” column you will get a drop-down menu, where you can integrate the respective elements into your stream scene.
-Then select “Image” in the menu, to add the desired overlay.
+By clicking on “+” in the Sources box you will get a drop-down menu, where you can integrate the respective elements into your stream scene.
+We will first add the desired overlay.
+To do that select “Image” in the menu.

-Whenever you add a new source, you will get into this window.
-Here you can create and name a new source or add an existing one to your scene.
-If you already use your webcam in another scence, you won’t have to create and set it again.
-Just copy it directly from this list.
+Whenever you add a new source, the following window appears.
+For one thing, you can create and name a new source here or add an existing one to your scene.
+That means, if you already use your webcam in another scence, you won’t have to create and set it again, but you can transfer them directly from this list.
 Now name your new source (e. g.
-“Overlay”) and click “OK”.
+“Overlay”) and click OK.

 You will now be taken to a new window in which you can integrate the image file into the OBS scene.
 Click on “Browse”, find the folder containing your overlay image file and select it.
-Click “OK” again.
-The overlay should now be part of your scene.
+Click OK again and the overlay should now be part of your scene.

 Tip: If you want to use a facecam with a suitable frame, simply repeat the steps above with the respective frame image file.